 Under consideration PE1901: Replace the voting system for the Scottish Parliament with a more proportional alternative

-Calling on the Scottish Parliament to urge the Scottish Government to replace the broadly proportional, but flawed, Additional Member System (AMS) used for electing MSPs with a more proportional alternative.
+Calling on the Scottish Parliament to urge the Scottish Government to replace the broadly proportional Additional Member System used for electing MSPs with a more proportional alternative.